errordeveloper/kubegen/README.md

 Additionally, it should have the following properties:

-  - simple and contsrained type system for input parameters
+  - simple and constrained type system for input parameters
   - simple rules of inheritance and scoping
   - familiar syntax
   - all state is local